-For the years ended December 31, (in thousands) 2013 2012 2011 Income from continuing operations before income taxes \$ 191,084 \$ 94,764 \$ 165,588 Income tax expense (74,507) (33,003) (59,612) Income from continuing operations, net \$ 116,577 \$ 61,761 \$ 105,976 Effective tax rate 39% 35% 36%
+For the years ended December 31, (in thousands) 2 013 2012 2011 Income from continuing operations before income taxes \$ 19 1,084 \$ 94,764 \$ 165,588 Income tax expense (7 4,507) (33,003) (59,612) Income from continuing operations, net \$ 11 6,577 \$ 61,761 \$ 105,976 Effective tax rate 39% 35% 36%

 Our effective tax rate is based on our annual permanent tax differences and annual pre-tax book income.
 The Company's effective tax rate is affected by recurring permanent differences and by discrete items that may occur in any given year, but are not consistent from year to year.
 During the year ended December 31, 2013, certain shares related to restricted stock awards vested at times when our stock price was lower than the fair value of those shares at the time of grant.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
-During the year ended December 31, 2013, certain restricted stock options were exercised.
-The income tax deduction related to the options' intrinsic value was less than the expense previously recognized for book purposes.
-In accordance with GAAP, such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
+During the year ended December 31, 2013, certain shares related to the options' intrinsic value was less than the expense previously recognized for book purposes.
+During the reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
 However, we have not previously recognized any windfall tax benefits.
 Therefore, the tax impact of these shortfalls totaling \$0.6 million for the year ended December 31, 2013 is included in income tax expense attributable to continuing operations for the period.
 There were no comparative amounts for the years ended December 31, 2012 or 2011.